 "Sea Urchin Plant" From huge "Swollen Pickle" ground-level stems, thinner succulent stems arise, bearing rough waxy, fingered leaves; unique yet of easy culture.
 The basal thick "pickles" form the first season, then send up vines the next.
 Too much fun not to grow.
 Every collector needs a cucumber in their windowsill.

 Stock Number: 40673

 "Madagascar Bonsai" Remarkably thickened trunks with striking diamond-shaped outswellings of bark support semi-cascading stems with a filigree of black-green pinnate leaflets.
 Unique specimen.
-We have a new set of grown-on seedlings with nice swollen bases and great bumps on the trunks.
-We do not have any more mature s...
+We have a new set of several year old seedlings with nice swollen bases and great bumps on the trunks.

 Stock Number: 66283